-Bots in Quake/Quakeworld are actually mostly client-side, rather than server-side… so you don’t need Quake On LAN to play bots.
+Bots in Quake/QuakeWorld are actually mostly client-side, rather than server-side… so you don’t actually need Quake On LAN to play bots.
 Simply grab the latest nQuake installer and when launched, type bots at the console to see instructions regarding botmatches.
-Users of FTEQW, Mark V and Quakespasm will however be interested to know that there IS a bot included in the image that works with these clients.
+However there IS a bot included in the image that (kinda) works and will suffice for a practice game.
 Again, we refer you to the Web API (particularly

 How do I play bots in Quake 2?

-I don’t have a Raspberry Pi.
+I don’t have a Raspberry Pi at all.
 Can I still use Quake On LAN?

 I have another question. how do I contact you?